N6REJ/n6rej.github.io/README.md

 All that is required for you to use it is to deposit the package-module.yml file, in your .github/workflows folder https://github.com/.../.github/workflows/package-module.yml and change just a few lines of code at the top of the file, which is well notated.

+## 📄 Extended Documentation

+For a full guide to all Joomla extension packager workflows (modules, plugins, components, and multi-extension packages), see the [Joomla Packager Workflows Documentation](joomla-module-workflow-article.html).
+This page covers:
+- How each workflow works
+- How to configure and use them
+- Environment variables and customization
+- Best practices and troubleshooting

 ![](http://n6rej.github.io/images/setup.png)
 I hope this helps others.
 I'm the creator so ofc I find it fantastic.
 Contact me if you have any questions or issues.